LogoLogo

 Camera Streams

 The agent must be configured to connect to one or more camera streams to process license plates.
 Scout expects to receive a URL specifying the HTTP or RTSP stream location on the IP camera.
 You should be able to find this URL by consulting your camera’s user manual, or with the help of an ONVIF-capable discovery tool.
-Once you have found the URL, you can test the stream with a video player such as VLC.
+Once you have found the URL, you can test the stream with a video player such as .

 To add a camera stream: